trpc/trpc/www/docs/client/nextjs/server-side-helpers.md

 ### 2. External router

-This method is used when you don't have direct access to your tRPC router. e.g. when developing a NextJS application and a stand alone API hosted separately.
+This method is used when you don't have direct access to your tRPC router. e.g. when developing a NextJS application and a standalone API hosted separately.

 ```ts
 import { createServerSideHelpers } from '@trpc/react-query/server';